Butler, Dragic lead Heat over Suns 124-108

 Butler had 18 points by the end of the first quarter and 30 at halftime as the Heat built a 64-57 lead.
 Miami shot 53.5 percent in the first half, hitting 7 of 14 from 3-point range.

+”That guy’s special,” Spoelstra said. ”He really is.
+He set the tone for the game obviously in that first half.
+We just played off of his offensive force.
+Really smart basketball, getting to the rim, getting his open looks.”

-Dragic, who played six seasons in his 12-year career with the Suns, scored 20 of his 25 points in the second half, including a 3-pointer just before the buzzer at the end of the third quarter that put the Heat up 93-86.
+Dragic, who played six seasons early in his career with the Suns, hit a 3-pointer just before the buzzer at the end of the third quarter to put the Heat up 93-86.

+”If you ask any player, when you play against your former team, it’s extra motivation,” Dragic said. ”It’s always nice to win here.”

 Phoenix had its three-game winning streak snapped.
 Aron Baynes led the Suns with 23 points and Devin Booker added 22.
 Ricky Rubio had 11 points and 11 rebounds.